 We have built a new synthetic football pitch at St. Augustine’s to replace the pitch at Moberly.

-The new £28 million facility will include:
+The new £26 million facility will include:

 Much of the investment in new sport, leisure and community facilities will be funded by the development of 156 new homes across both sites through our development partner Willmott Dixon.

 12 high-quality replacement affordable homes will be built on the Jubilee site.